PontisDigital/hoya-docs/docs/webapp.md

 ### Sale
 * `new_allowance_amount` - the user's allowance balance after the sale
 * `old_allowance_amount` - the user's allowance balance before the sale

+## How do I get my hands on the data?
+At the moment you can't.
+I will spin up a hoya developer exclusive readonly HTTP API.
+You can use this API to develop the react app as well.
+And then when it comes time to deploy, I'll build out real production endpoints which authenticate/authorize the merchant to access the data.

+If you have never worked with an HTTP API before or don't know what that is do let me know in discord.